About the Application Process

 All applications submitted prior to the deadline will be considered.
 From these, a small pool of applications will be selected to interview with the search committee.
 In-person interviews are an indispensable element of the hiring process.
 All applicants must be available during the interview period.
 Offers will be made at the end of the spring semester for position that will begin in the following fall.

-February 19: Undergraduate Tutor Program info session at 3pm in the Marist Annex Conference Room.
+February 17: Undergraduate Tutor Program info session at 2pm in the English Department Conference Room, McMahon B6.
 Please RSVP online.

-February 20: Undergraduate Tutor Program info session at 4pm in the Marist Annex Conference Room.
+February 20: Undergraduate Tutor Program info session at 4pm in the English Department Conference Room, McMahon B6.
 Please RSVP online.

 Students who accept the position should be prepared to: